 GMC Yukon owners have reported 23 problems related to gasoline fuel system (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of GMC Yukon based on all problems reported for the Yukon.

 My 18-year old daughter narrowly escaped death the evening of may 1st while driving my 2004 GMC Yukon denali.
 She was in a relatively "routine" accident in which she lost control of the vehicle at approximately 40 mph and struck a tree head-on in a residential area of colorado springs.
 A good samaritan pulled her from the vehicle seconds before the vehicle erupted into a massive fireball that completely gutted the vehicle.
 Needless to say, I am enormously troubled by the fireball -- not something that should happen in this type of accident.
 I am reminded of similar problems with the Ford pinto and Ford explorer and worry that there is a design flaw in this vehicle that may cost others their lives.
 I purchased and meticulously maintained this vehicle because I wanted something big, heavy and safe to protect my family, never anticipating this horrific scenario.
 Would you be willing to investigate this incident?
 I have most of my maintenance records, the police report, photographs, news accounts, youtube vide, etc. Usaa is my insurer.
 The vehicle is a total loss but I have asked usaa to hold the vehicle so that you or another appropriate agency can conduct an investigation.